OpenRVS-devs/OpenRVS/README.md

 # OpenRVS
+Author: Twi

 A patch to fix Ubisoft's mistakes (intentional and otherwise).
 Allows multiplayer again, enables more serious modding, implements some QOL fixes.

-Including: CD key bypass, UBI.com ID bypass, server registration bypass, mod system fixes, new features, and multiple bugfixes and connection fixes
+Including: CD key bypass, UBI.com ID bypass, server registration bypass, mod system fixes, new features, and multiple bugfixes and connection fixes.

-Author: Twi

 Thanks to: Tony, Psycho, Legacy, juguLator01, SMC and ShadowSquad clans, and the AllR6 community

 # DISCLAIMER:
 OpenRVS is a private project, made in response to UBISoft's choice to cease validation of cd keys for the game Rainbow Six 3: Raven Shield.
 Although Raven Shield players have legally purchased the game, service for these players has now ceased.
 Because UBISoft had shut down all support for online Raven Shield (as of September 24, 2016), I have decided to release this project.